 - Verify that addresses correspond to real, deliverable locations

-- Standardize address components to postal authority conventions
+- Standardise address components to postal authority conventions

 - Identify and correct common formatting errors